JasonMGross/JasonMGross.github.io/README.md

 ### Artifact Justification

 &emsp; The original mobile weight tracking application utilized a local MySQL Lite installation.
 The database components of the primary artifact will be a recipe for a complete back-end solution to support the weight tracking application.
-I result will be a SQL script that will create the database, user, data tables, and stored procedures used by the front-end application.
+The result will be a SQL script that creates the database, user account, data tables, and all stored procedures used by the front-end application.
 With this modification, the back-end no longer needs to exist on the same PC as the front-end application.
-Rather, it will exist on a separate secured server and be shared by multiple user clients.
+Rather, it will exist on a separate secured server and be shared by multiple client applications.
 This facilitates greater security since the data and queries are not stored in the client binary.
-It also provides better performance of the client machines since the data processing is performed on the back-end server.
+It also provides better performance of the client machines since the data processing is performed on the server.
 This enhancement will demonstrate many applications of advanced MySQL concepts to expand the software with geographically multi-user capabilities.

 ### Challenges and Reflections